muhammadshoaib7766/linux-user-management-backup-tool/README.md

 To run this project, you need:

-- A Linux operating system
+- Linux operating system
 - Bash shell
 - `sudo` privileges
 - `zip` utility

-If `zip` is not installed, install it using the appropriate package manager.
+If the `zip` utility is not installed, install it using your Linux distribution's package manager.

 ### Ubuntu / Debian